1. Contact the Admissions Office to set up a campus tour.

 · In order for a student's file to be complete, we will also need a copy of the student's birth certificate, up-to-date immunization record, and proof of health insurance.

-If you have any questions, contact Jennifer Newton, Director of Admissions.
+If you have any questions, contact Jill Hannan, Director of Admissions.

 · K-2 applicants must be 2 years old by September 1st of the year they are applying.